Setting a Budget for your New Website

 A likely outcome will be the realization that your desired site costs more than you expected, but this is OK.
 You are now in a position to properly review your development options.
 With this understanding of cost, you can gage a better idea of what areas of the website are most important to your business.

 These initial website cost proposals should be a great indication on how much you should budget for your website.
 By doing this you are more aware of how much each aspect of development would cost and stop any unaccounted for surprises.

-All of this is to make sure you are creating a website that is right for you and your business. your is a necessary step to make sure you’re not just plucking a budget out of thin air and are realistic with your expectations.
+All of this is to make sure you are creating a website that is right for you and your business.
+Careful planning will help ensure that you’re not just plucking a budget out of thin air and are realistic with your expectations.